patriksimek/connect-mssql/README.md

 ## Prerequisites

-Before you can use session store, you must create a table named `sessions`.
+Before you can use session store, you must create a table.
+Recomended table name is `sessions` but you can change it via options.

 ```sql
 CREATE TABLE [dbo].[sessions](